James-ODwyer/MetaDIVE_documentation/doc/Installation_guide.rst

 partition where you specify how your HPC partitions their compute resources "Any_value" e.g., "long|short|compute|data|".

 download_partition where if a specific partition is required to access the internet and download objects give it here (this pipeline downloads host genomes dynamically from NCBI) "download|io|any_other_value".
+Note if your system does not have a download specific node, give the value "none"

 account where if you are required to give an account/project name to submitted job scripts "labxyz|projectxyz|useridxyz|etc":